 This paper has analysed the extent to which Sweden's bilateral aid is focused on the poorest and most deprived countries.
 Using data on aid disbursements to 106 developing countries, and four measures of poverty and deprivations (moderate monetary poverty, extreme monetary poverty, child mortality and children not attending primary school), it has constructed aid concentration curves for Sweden and three other major bilateral donors: Denmark, the UK and the USA.
-Sweden's bilateral aid is found to be less progressive (that is less poverty and deprivation focused) that the aid programmes of Denmark and the United Kingdom but more progressive than that of the USA.
+Sweden's bilateral aid is found to be less progressive (that is less poverty and deprivation focused) than the aid programmes of Denmark and the United Kingdom but more progressive than that of the USA.
 Sweden's bilateral aid programme is also shown to be more progressive than for all DAC donors taken together, especially among low income countries.

 What can be concluded about the selectivity of Swedish aid from this analysis?
 First, Sweden does well in targeting its aid to the poorest countries.
 Almost 59% of Swedish country-specific bilateral aid was disbursed to low income countries between 2010 and 2012, compared to 43% for all DAC countries.
-Sixteen of Sweden's priority development cooperation partners are low income countries, and the countries receive almost two-thirds (62.6%) of the bilateral aid disbursed to partner countries.
+Sixteen of Sweden's priority development cooperation partners are low income countries, and these countries receive almost two-thirds (62.6%) of the bilateral aid disbursed to partner countries.
 Second, Sweden disburses a modest share (25%) of its country-specific aid to lower middle income countries given that around three fifths of poor and deprived people globally living in these countries.
 This, in part, reflects the negligible amounts of aid Sweden gives to India but also low disbursements to other lower middle income countries with larger numbers of poor and deprived people such as Nigeria, Indonesia and the Philippines.
 Finally, Sweden is relatively generous in the aid it gives to upper middle-income countries.
 Almost 16% of its bilateral aid budget is disbursed to upper middle income countries, compared to just 4% and 6% by Denmark and the UK.
-Sweden's disbursements to upper middle income countries are again close to the DAC average, whose 24 donors disbursed 18.7% of their country-specific bilateral aid to upper middle income countries between 2010 and 2012.
+Sweden's disbursements to upper middle income countries are again close to the DAC average.
 The influence of Sweden's three thematic priorities in development cooperation, in particular democracy and human rights, appear to have a strong influence on the selection of its 17 middle income partner countries.